Skip to content

 Are low-fat products better for my cholesterol?

-Often, no. Many commercial “low-fat” products remove healthy fats and replace them with sugar and refined carbohydrates to improve the taste, which can negatively impact your overall health and lipid profile in other ways.
+Often, no. Many commercial “low-fat” products remove healthy fats and replace them with sugar and refined carbohydrates to improve taste, which can negatively impact your overall health and lipid profile.
+Focus on whole foods and sugar-fiber balance.

 You May Also Like These Calculators